taniach/wedding-site/README.md

 - `UNABLE`: Datetime, Name, Message for couple

 You may edit the above according to your requirements but remember to change the code in `src/components/RSVP.js`

-Run `npm start` the app in the development mode.
-It will open [http://localhost:3000](http://localhost:3000) and you can view it in the browser.

-The page will reload if you make edits.